Biographical dictionary: Islamic civilization

-Tarif Khalidi stated that the genre of biographical dictionaries is a "unique product of Arab Muslim culture".
+Although various form of biographical compendiums and collections have occupied a prominent place within many culture's histories, (Note: See further: Biography#Historical_biography) biographical dictionaries have been particularly important within the Islamic literary tradition, with Tarif Khalidi going so far as to call the genre a "unique product of Arab Muslim culture".

-The earliest extant example of the biographical dictionary dates from 9th-century Iraq, and by the 16th-century it was a firmly established and well-respected form of historical writing.
-They contain more social data for a large segment of the population than that found in any other pre-industrial society.
-The earliest biographical dictionaries initially focused on the lives of the prophets of Islam and their companions, with one of the earliest examples being The Book of The Major Classes by Ibn Sa'd al-Baghdadi, and then began documenting the lives of many other historical figures (from rulers to scholars) who lived in the medieval Islamic world.
-The largest known biographical dictionary ever produced is called History of Damascus authored by a Muslim historian Ibn Asakir.
+Early examples of Islamic biographical dictionaries back date back to 9th-century Iraq, and by the 16th-century the genre was a firmly established and well-respected form of historical writing.
+Many of these Islamic biographical dictionaries are notable for containing more social data for a large segment of the population than other works of that period, making them useful for historical research.
+While the earliest biographical dictionaries focused on the lives of the prophets of Islam and their companions, with one of the earliest examples being The Book of The Major Classes by Ibn Sa'd al-Baghdadi, later dictionaries would begin to document the lives of many other historical figures (from rulers to scholars) who lived in the medieval Islamic world as well.
+The largest known biographical dictionary ever produced within the medieval Islamic tradition is called History of Damascus authored by a Muslim historian Ibn Asakir.

-When it comes to the numbers of individuals, American scholar of Islam Richard Bulliet argues that "a brief look at Brockelmann's Geschichte der Arabischen Litteratur is sufficient to convince anyone that the number of individual biographies extant must run into the hundreds of thousands and most likely into the millions."
+Regarding the scope of Islamic biographical dictionaries, American scholar of Islam Richard Bulliet argues that "a brief look at Brockelmann's Geschichte der Arabischen Litteratur is sufficient to convince anyone that the number of individual biographies extant must run into the hundreds of thousands and most likely into the millions."